Wellington2708/OptimusTech/README.md

 Check out the project website on Vercel  [OptimusTech](https://optimus-tech-rho.vercel.app/)

+Figma project developed only for desktop.
+Later, I will make the version for Mobile.

 This is the repository for **OptimusTech**, a website focused on job postings and tech support, with an emphasis on open-source programs.
 The design was created in Figma, and the frontend is being developed using **React** with **Vite**.
 The Figma design was provided by the Alura programming school.